Bannerghatta National Park

-Bannerghatta National Park is a national park in India, located In Bengaluru and Ramanagara District, Karnataka.
+Bannerghatta National Park is a national park in India, located In Bengaluru and Bengaluru South District, Karnataka.
 It was founded in 1970 and declared as a national park in 1974.
 In 2002, a small portion of the park became a zoological garden, the Bannerghatta Biological Park.

 There are ancient temples in the park for worship and it is a destination for trekking and hiking.
 Within the national park area are six rural villages enclosed within three large enclosures for sheep and cattle farming.
 This park offers a wide range of diverse wildlife to the explorers.
 Coming from the finest of Bengaluru, Karnataka, this park offers a guided bus tour all along the 6 km safari roads, which is specially made for safaris and foreign tourist gatherers.

 Between 1995 and 2021, the dry deciduous forests in the National Park shrank by approximately 44% due to uncontrolled diversion of forest land for agricultural purpose, urbanisation, etc.